N'Dri Thérèse Assié-Lumumba

-N'Dri Thérèse Assié-Lumumba is Ivorian researcher who studies the African diaspora and education.
+N'Dri Thérèse Assié-Lumumba is an Ivorian researcher who studies the African diaspora and education.
 She is a Professor of Africana Studies in the College of Arts and Sciences at Cornell University.
 She also serves as President of the World Council of Comparative Education Societies and Chair of UNESCO's Management of Social Transformations Scientific Advisory Committee.

 Early life and education

 Assié-Lumumba was born and raised in Côte d'Ivoire.
 She earned her bachelor's degree at the Lumière University Lyon 2, where she studied sociology and history.
 She moved to the United States for her graduate studies, where she earned her doctoral degree at the University of Chicago in 1982.
 Her research considered social inequality in Africa.
 In 1991 Assié-Lumumba moved to the Cornell University as a Fulbright Senior Fellow.

 Research and career

 Assié-Lumumba studies the African diaspora, social institutions and African social history.
 She spent 2003 as a Professor in the Center for the Study of International Cooperation in Education at Hiroshima University.

 She works on ways to improve the access of students from underserved communities to college.
 She has said that it will take more than targeted scholarships; but students must be supported in how to succeed once they get to college.